Municipal City Hall building

 Cost Comparison

-Cloud AI vs. Island Mountain for a Government Agency
+Cloud AI vs. an On-Premise Deployment for a Government Agency

 The cloud requires FedRAMP and transmits government data to commercial infrastructure.
 The hardware stays on your network.